core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      2 | Ping, Pong | Custody             | empty      | 0           | (none)      |

-A peer replying to a Ping message can add a Custody elective option to the Pong message it returns.
+A peer replying to a Ping message can add an elective Custody Option to the Pong message it returns.
 This option indicates that the application has processed all request/response messages that it has received in the present connection ahead of the Ping message that prompted the Pong